tejitak/jquery-galaxy-octopus/README.md

-# Galaxy Octopus with jQury
+# Galaxy Octopus with jQuery

 A simple game by JavaScript heavily inspired from Flappy Bird.